sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-10-practice-coding.rst

                    }
               }

-.. activecode::  ch3Ex6q
+.. activecode::  code1_10_11
               :language: java
               :autograde: unittest
               :practice: T

               Complete the code below to calculate and print how many months it will take to save $200 if you earn $20 a week.
-Assume there are exactly 4 weeks in a month.
+First calculate how many weeks it would take to make $200, then calculate how many months it will take assuming there are 4 weeks per month.
               ~~~~
               public class Test1
               {